-The Land Institute is a 501(c)(3) non-profit educational and research organization devoted to sustainable agriculture and good stewardship of the earth.
+The Land Institute (the Organization) is a 501(c)(3) non-profit educational and research organization devoted to sustainable agriculture and good stewardship of the earth.

+Note 2 - Summary of significant accounting policies

+Organization

-- 1. Summary of Significant Accounting Policies - A. Organization: The Organization is a not-for-profit corporation organized under the laws of the State of Kansas.
-Income taxes are not provided for in the financial statements because the organization is exempt from federal and state income taxes under Section 501(c)(3) of the Internal Revenue Code and similar state provisions. - B. Basis of Accounting: The financial statements of The Land Institute have been prepared on the accrual basis of accounting and accordingly reflect all significant receivables, payables, and other liabilities. - C. Basis of Presentation: The Organization reports information regarding its financial position and activities according to three classes of net assets that are based upon the existence or absence of restrictions on use that are placed by its donors: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets. - D. Estimates: Management uses estimates and assumptions in preparing financial statements.
+The Organization is a not-for-profit corporation organized under the laws of the State of Kansas.
+Income taxes are not provided for in the financial statements because the organization is exempt from federal and state income taxes under Section 501(c)(3) of the Internal Revenue Code and similar state provisions.

+Basis of accounting

+The financial statements of The Land Institute have been prepared on the accrual basis of accounting and accordingly reflect all significant receivables, payables, and other liabilities.

+Basis of presentation

+The Organization reports information regarding its financial position and activities according to three classes of net assets that are based upon the existence or absence of restrictions on use that are placed by its donors: unrestricted, temporarily restricted and permanently restricted net assets.

+Estimates

+Management uses estimates and assumptions in preparing financial statements.
 Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported revenues and expenses.
+Management believes that the estimates and assumptions are reasonable in the circumstances; however, actual results could differ from those estimates.

+Cash and cash equivalents

-Management believes that the estimates and assumptions are reasonable in the circumstances; however, actual results could differ from those estimates. - E. Comparative Financial Information: The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
-Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2016, from which the summarized information was derived.
-Advertising, printing, Land Report production and mailing costs, and telephone expenses are included in the communications expense line for the June 30, 2017 financial statements. - F. Cash and Cash Equivalents: The Land Institute considers all bank accounts, savings accounts and certificates of deposit to be cash equivalents.
-Cash and cash equivalents for the purpose of the Statement of Cash Flows excludes cash and cash equivalents restricted for building construction, term endowment, and permanent endowment. - G. Receivables: Pledges receivable and accounts receivable are considered to be fully collectible.
+The Land Institute considers all bank accounts, savings accounts and certificates of deposit to be cash equivalents.
+Cash and cash equivalents for the purpose of the Statement of Cash Flows excludes cash and cash equivalents restricted for building construction, term endowment, and permanent endowment.

+Receivables

+Pledges receivable and accounts receivable are considered to be fully collectible.
 Accordingly, no allowances for doubtful accounts are required.
+Amounts considered uncollectible, if any, are charged off to operations as incurred.

+Inventory

+Inventory is stated at cost determined by the first-in, first-out method and consists of books, totes, mugs, caps, water bottles, and shirts.

+Investments

-Amounts considered uncollectible, if any, are charged off to operations as incurred. - H. Inventory: Inventory is stated at cost determined by the first-in, first-out method and consists of books, totes, mugs, caps, water bottles, and shirts. - I. Investments: Investments in marketable equity securities with readily determinable fair values and all investments in debt securities are stated at fair market values in the Statement of Financial Position.
-Unrealized gains and losses are included in the change in net assets in the accompanying Statement of Activities. - J. Property and Equipment: All acquisitions of property and equipment in excess of \$2,500 are capitalized and are recorded at cost.
-Depreciation is determined using the direct write-down method.
-The direct write-down method recognizes depreciation at irregular intervals at the direction of management based on actual circumstances. - K. Public Support and Revenue: Contributions and grants are generally available for unrestricted use in the year of the gift unless specifically restricted by the donor.
+Investments in marketable equity securities with readily determinable fair values and all investments in debt securities are stated at fair value in the Statement of Financial Position.
+Unrealized gains and losses are included in the change in net assets in the accompanying Statement of Activities.

+Depreciation

+Depreciation of property, plant and equipment is computed using the straight-line method over the estimated useful lives.

+Acquisitions of property, plant and equipment

+Purchases of property, plant and equipment are recorded at cost and donated acquisitions are valued at fair value when received.

+Public support and revenue

+Contributions and grants are generally available for unrestricted use in the year of the gift unless specifically restricted by the donor.
 Conditional promises to give are not recognized in the financial statements until the conditions are substantially met.
 Unconditional promises to give are recorded as receivables in the year made.
 Amounts received or pledged that are designated for future periods or restricted by the donor for specific purposes are reported as temporarily restricted or permanently restricted support that increases those net asset classes.
 When a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.